-Fleas are hard tests and challenges to all cat owners.
+Fleas are challenging for all cat owners.

 To get rid of them completely can sometimes seem like an impossible task.